Frontier Economics

 What makes Frontier Economics unique

-• Sharon White chairs Frontier Economics since January 2025, focusing on AI regulation.
+• Sharon White chairs Frontier since January 2025, strengthening policy access across UK government.

 Help us improve and share your feedback!
 Did you find this helpful?